laurafahey02/Polygenic_Score_Analyses/README.md

 This was done using Python in jupyter notebooks on UKB RAP as detailed here: create_list_samples_to_remove.ipynb

+#### Step 2: SNP QC
+SNPs were excluded based on the following criteria: imputation quality score (INFO) < 0.7, proportion of missing genotypes > 0.02, minor allele frequency (MAF) < 0.005, Hardy–Weinberg equilibrium (HWE) < 1×10-6.
+Duplicate SNPs were removed using Plink2 with the flag “--rm-dup force-first”.
+Plink2 binary file-sets were created using the “--make-bed” flag and chromosome specific files were merged using the Plink2 “--merge-list” flag.
+Finally, ambiguous SNPs and SNPs not present in the corresponding neuropsychiatric GWAS were removed.

-#### Step 2: Create list SNPs pass the imputation information threshold
+##### Step 2.1: Create a list of SNPs that pass the imputation information threshold
-Create a list of SNPs to be excluded based on imputation quality score (INFO) < 0.7.

 This was done using R in jupyter notebooks on UKB RAP as detailed here: CreateListSNPsPassImpINFO.ipynb

 #### Step 3: Run Plink on genotype files to exclude SNPs and samples that do not pass quality checks